-Over the last 5 years, endpoint protection platforms (EPP) has ceded ground to endpoint detection & response (EDR).
+Over the last 5 years, endpoint protection platforms (EPP) has ceded ground to EDR.
 The fundamental catalyst behind this shift has been the failure of EPP to adequately detect breaches before malware is deployed on an endpoint, which requires analytics of endpoint behaviour to detect latent malicious activity.
 The urgency of this gap has been underscored by the SolarWinds and Hafnium breaches and further exacerbated by:

 Rise of Extended Detection and Response (XDR)

 The next phase of endpoint security is emerging as XDR, which aims to automate the detection & response phases of enterprise breaches.
 XDR promises to consolidate the tool sprawl in security operations by aggregating logs from across the enterprise IT environments and automating security responses to alerts.
 In short, XDR is a technology approach of providing pre-built integration of multiple security telemetry sources with analytics and response capabilities.
 Its purpose is to improve threat detection and response goals in detecting advanced threats, increasing automation tasks, and improving the mean time to respond (MTTR) to threats.
 Organisations see XDR as a potential path to helping them detect, identify, and understand complex attacks across the kill chain.
 Simply put, SOC teams need better threat detection and response efficacy, especially as it relates to unknown threats.

 Security staff skills set a limitation on product-market fit

 More telemetry is generally desired, but correlation and analysis is a heavy lift.
 Most organisations can see value in combining threat data from multiple threat vectors to provide context and accelerate detection and response; however, most lack the expertise and tools to correlate data, often leading to the reactive elimination of point threats without understanding broad attack campaigns.